 Even the sight of the cop sitting in the corridor didn't mar her spirits.

 Besides, as soon as Len was up to it, she could always talk to Sam and sneak in a mirror.

 After all, it was part of a wife's role to take care of her husband.

 Love seems the swiftest but it is the slowest of all growths.
 No man or woman really knows what perfect love is until they have been married a quarter of a century.

 So, does it fit with the other DCAU stuff?
 Is it interesting to read?
 Do you actually relate to the character?
 And the classic, eternal question, did I go Mary Sue on you?
 My beta thinks I didn't, but the final judgement is yours.
-Hold no punches, boys and girls, I'm really interested in what you've got to say.
+Hold no punches, folks, I'm really interested in what you've got to say.